2020 New York Giants season: Week 15: vs. Cleveland Browns

 Before Week 14, the NFL flexed the Giants-Browns game into the Sunday Night Football slot, replacing the San Francisco 49ers visiting the Dallas Cowboys.
 It was the first time the Giants have played on Sunday Night since the 2018 season.

 The Giants did not have Daniel Jones due to his injury and also lost offensive coordinator Jason Garrett and defensive back James Bradberry who both contracted COVID-19.
-Former Browns draft pick Colt McCoy and former head coach Freddie Kitchens were promoted to starting QB and offensive coordinator, respectively.
+Former Browns draft pick Colt McCoy and former head coach Freddie Kitchens were promoted to starting quarterback and offensive coordinator, respectively.
 The Giants opened the game with great field position and drove into the red zone only to turn the ball over on downs on a fake field goal attempt.
 The defense forced a turnover on downs of their own and the Giants took advantage of the ensuing field position and led 3–0 after the first quarter.
 Baker Mayfield then got hot, leading the Browns on three 10+ play touchdown drives, two of them for 95 yards.
 The Giants offense struggled to gain that kind of momentum and the Browns won 20–6, dropping New York to 5–9 and losing to the Browns for the first time since 2008.